TIE KNOTS THE FUN AND EASY WAY

 Welcome to Boating Knots

 These animated knots are primarily for boaters, but many are useful for anyone who uses rope and values safety.
-Select the knots from: the index above left; the pictures above; or the Boating Usage page.

 The selection of knots is based on many years of sailing combined with feedback and advice from several helpful captains.
 The knots are arranged in alphabetical order.